NFDI4Chem/nmrxiv/docs/FAQs.md

 ### How should I structure my data in folders before submitting it to **[nmrXiv](https://nmrxiv.org/)**?

 **[nmrXiv](https://nmrxiv.org/)** can structure the submitted data into datasets/studies/projects, but there is still no way to guarantee that the automatically generated structure is what the user was hoping to get.
-Therefore, it is recommended to have a look at the [folder structuring page](/submission-guides/submission/folder-structure.md).
+Therefore, it is recommended to have a look at the [folder structuring page](/submission-guides/folder-structure.html).

 ### What are supported files format in **[nmrXiv](https://nmrxiv.org/)**?

 **[nmrXiv](https://nmrxiv.org/)** accepts all NMR formats uploaded.
 However, not all of them are readable at the moment.
 So far, only NMRium-supported formats can be translated into spectra in **[nmrXiv](https://nmrxiv.org/)**.
-Those formats are jcamp-dx, jeol, Bruker folders, NMReData, and nmrium.
+Those formats are **jcamp-dx, jeol, Bruker folders, NMReData, and nmrium**.
 For validation purposes, the uploaded data should have at least one readable format.

 ### What happens to my data once submitted?
+After you submit your data, it will remain private and will only be visible to you, unless you decide to make it public.

+All the data uploaded to nmrXiv are stored in the S3 bucket provisioned by the University Computing Center of [Friedrich-Schiller-Universität Jena](https://www.uni-jena.de/) and are backed up daily to the [Google Cloud Storage Archive Storage](https://cloud.google.com/storage/docs/storage-classes#archive) with multiple regions located in the European Union.

 ### What are public and private objects in **[nmrXiv](https://nmrxiv.org/)**?